TEAC 3008 English Language Linguistics

 Coordinator David McInnes Opens in new window

-Description In 2021, this unit replaced by 102813 - English Talk.
-This unit offers students a formal study of the workings of the English language as it is used around the world.
-Using real-world examples, this unit builds on the content and skills which students have developed in the unit: English as an International Language.
+Description In 2021, this subject replaced by 102813 - English Talk.
+This subject offers students a formal study of the workings of the English language as it is used around the world.
+Using real-world examples, this subject builds on the content and skills which students have developed in the unit: English as an International Language.
 It prepares students with a thorough knowledge of variations in English across the globe, introducing them to the ways in which English varies at phonological, grammatical and register levels across contexts.
-This unit is essential for a student's development of more formal skills in the English language, developing their English knowledge and skill into a professional and personal asset.
+This subject is essential for a student's development of more formal skills in the English language, developing their English knowledge and skill into a professional and personal asset.

 School Humanities & Comm Arts